arunabhd23/Zomato-Restaurant-data-analysis-using-Excel-/README.md

 # Zomato-Restaurants-Analysis-using-Excel-Sql-PowerBI-and-Tableau.
 Zomato Restaurant Data Analysis Project
-This project involved analyzing Zomato restaurant data using advanced Excel functions and SQL queries, and creating interactive dashboards using Power BI and Tableau.
+This project involved analyzing Zomato restaurant data using advanced Excel functions and SQL queries, and creating interactive dashboards using Power BI.
 The objectives of the project were:

 #Building a country map table